statecharts/statecharts.github.io/how-to-use-statecharts.md

 ![Initial set of states](how-to-use-statecharts-initial-states.svg)

 Note that this set of states might change, since we haven't really understood what a "mode" is.
-The main thing to look for is a different _behaviour_, i.e. that the component in question _reacts in a differnt way_ to events.
+The main thing to look for is a different _behaviour_, i.e. that the component in question _reacts in a different way_ to events.
 For example, the search app should react differently to a click on a photo when displaying results vs when zoomed in on a photo.

 From the requirements it's also pretty easy to think up the transitions between those states too.
 Here's the "happy path":